othmaneechc/gee-pipeline/README.md

 with FILEPATH replaced by the path to the desired coordinates csv file.

+### Pre-requisites

 To run the tool, the user needs to have a personal or service account (we use a service account) to authenticate to Google Earth Engine, as well as a private JSON for that account.
 Instructions on how to create a service account can be found here: [Create Service Account](https://developers.google.com/earth-engine/guides/service_account#create-a-service-account).
 This link provides instructions to create the private JSON key: [Create JSON Key for Service Account](https://developers.google.com/earth-engine/guides/service_account#create-a-private-key-for-the-service-account).

 Another requirement of the program is to install the Google Earth Engine.
 Instructions on how to do so can be found here: [Earth Engine Installation](https://developers.google.com/earth-engine/guides/python_install#install-options).

 To install the rest of the required packages, the user can create a conda environment similar to the one we use.
 Our environment file can be found in `ee_env.yml`.
 Installing a conda environment using a yml file is done through: conda env create -f YML_FILE_NAME

+## Credits

+This repository was developed as part of the Data+ 2022 project.
+Special thanks to Saad Lahrichi, who wrote most of the code in this repository.
+For more details, visit the [Data+ 2022 GitHub repository](https://github.com/zcalhoun/data-plus-22).